feffermanlab/JSM_2024_StructuredCoordination/README.md

-# HomophilyGTDS
+# Scructured Coordination

 A collection of tools for the anaysis of an n-player, n-strategy coordination game on a network.
 Considering the game as a dynamical system we describe orbits, equilibria, and stability.

+The Class Orbit is a (non-unique) solution to the IVP.
+Given a initial strategy profile (which will later be thought of as partitions) and a graph, an instance of the class is produced by solving the IVP with the best response replicator dynamic.
+The solution is a list of arrays which represent the strategy each vertex in the graph is taking on at that time step.

+Using the Orbit class we can describe equilibrium partitions (which are those partitions corresponding to equilibrium strategy profiles).
+SCCatalogue.py runs a script to find all equilibrium partitions among connected graphs in the networkx Graph Atlas.

+SCBasinSim is a script which generates a random array of graphs and estimates the size of the basin of stability for the consensus equilibrium.

+PartitionTools.py is a collection of tools which are used in the simulations to measure partitions

+SCCatalogue, SCBasinSim and PartitionTools all depend on orbit

+SCBasinSim depends on PartitionTools